bruderol/pragmatic-dev-guide/README.md

 # Pragmatic Developer Guide

-Opinionated guidelines for Software Development Teams that work on the same code collaboratively in an agile way (working on new features in increments).
+Opinionated Guide for Software Development Teams that work on the same code collaboratively in an agile way (working on new features in increments).

-The guidelines have been proven to work in real projects and are tried to be kept as pragmatic as possible.
+The guidelines and proposed practices and tools have been proven to work in real projects and are tried to be kept as pragmatic as possible.

 ## How to reuse
 You can reuse this guide as a blueprint for your project's development guide in your own project.